-You are expected to be honest in all your academic work.
-By enrolling at the College, you agree to abide by all the standards of academic honesty and integrity and failing to observe the rules may result in academic and disciplinary action, up to and including expulsion from the College.
+St. Petersburg College expects students to be honest in all of their academic work.
+By enrolling at the College, students agree to adhere to the College's standards of academic honesty and integrity.
+Failure to comply may result in academic and disciplinary action, up to and including expulsion from the College.
+As members of the College community, students also have an ethical obligation to report violations of the SPC academic honesty policies they may witness.